 Through different lotteries, more invitations are being sent out.
 Families seeking long-term solutions are also drawn to the Parents and Grandparents Super Visa.

-This trend is further supported by recent policy developments in Canada.
-Work visa classifications are being changed to give priority to industries with significant demand.
+Recent policy developments in Canada further support this trend.
+Work visa classifications are being revised to prioritise industries with high demand.
 The goal is to keep talented people on board.
 To speed up applications, even eVisa systems are being introduced.

-Migration is influenced by economic factors in addition to policies.
+Migration is influenced by economic factors, as well as policies.
 The employment market in Canada is friendly.
 Employers are actively seeking talented foreign workers.

 Demand is high in sectors including IT, engineering, and healthcare.
 In certain cities, the cost of living is cheaper than in major U.S. centres, and wages are competitive.